Le Touquet: Tennis

 Le Touquet was part of a wider trend in pre-WWI France to create tennis facilities near the sea.
-Because of the town's specifics as an upscale resort, even though it was a sport, it was first and foremost intended to be a fashionable and leisurely activity for upper-class guests.
-Indeed, outdoor activities like tennis and golf were so fashionable that in mid-1920s they inspired a whole new haute couture trend of style sportive and even emulations for those who did not actually do sports but wanted to look sporty (while also wearing items that would normally interfere with these activities, such as jewellery or high-heeled shoes).
+Because of the town's specifics as an upscale resort, the sport was first and foremost intended to be a fashionable and leisurely activity for upper-class guests.
+Indeed, outdoor activities like tennis and golf were so fashionable that in mid-1920s, they inspired a whole new haute couture trend of style sportive.
+There were even emulations for those who just wanted to look sporty (while also wearing items that would normally interfere with physical activity, such as jewellery or high-heeled shoes).

 The Cercle Internationale du Touquet, organised by Stoneham, Coubertin as well as Grand Duke Michael Alexandrovich of Russia and some French aristocrats, contributed greatly to the development of the sport.
 Thanks to their efforts, by the early 1910s, Le Touquet hosted international tennis championships, which included the 1913 edition, one of the first wins in Suzanne Lenglen's career.
 The Jean Borotra Cup, part of the Junior Davis Cup competition, is held since 1972 and determines winner nations in the under-16 category.

-Starting from a humble three courts in 1904, the tennis complex expanded to 11 courts by 1912 and to 30 courts at the dawn of World War II.
+Starting from three courts in 1904, the tennis complex expanded to 11 courts by 1912 and to 30 courts at the dawn of World War II.
 A special tennis club building was unveiled in 1923.
 Today, the tennis complex offers 21 clay courts (including 3 with lights), 5 covered hardcourts, 3 padel courts and a central court for with a tribune for 900 spectators, as well as a swimming pool.
-It is designated as one of the preparation sites for the 2024 Summer Olympics in Paris, together with nearby field hockey and soccer premises, where Le Touquet AC plays.
+The number of courts makes Le Touquet's tennis club the third-largest in the country.
+It was one of the preparation sites for the 2024 Summer Olympics in Paris, together with nearby field hockey and football premises, where Le Touquet AC plays.